bBoxType/Kernkraft/README.md

 ##
 ### Changelog:

+### 1.9
+- Use Glyph with Group-Name if given (instead of first Group Member) [only if BOTH sides KG are the same]; eg: `HHOHAƔAHOOI` will display `HHOHAYAHOOI` now if `/Ɣ` got "Y" as KG left & right.
+Very useful especially with very large character sets.

 #### 1.8
 - rebuild modules to make compilable package
 - tried to use Georgs GlyphView, works, but cannot customize, back to my own GlyphPreview